 - 10.3.
 In order to preserve data integrity, it shall not be permitted to combine data of different RDE trips in a single data set or to modify or remove data from an RDE trip, except for cases mentioned explicitly in this Regulation. - 10.4.
 Emission results shall be calculated using the methods laid down in Annex 7 and Annex 11.
-The emissions calculations shall be made between test start and test end, as defined in paragraphs 5.1. and 5.3. of Annex 4 respectively. - 10.5.
+The emissions calculations shall be made between test start and test end. - 10.5.
 The extended factor for this Regulation is set at 1.6.
 If during a particular time interval the ambient conditions are extended, in accordance with paragraph 8.1., then the criteria emissions calculated according to Annex 11, during that particular time interval, shall be divided by the extended factor.
 This provision does not apply to carbon dioxide emissions. - 10.6.
 Gaseous pollutant and particle number emissions during the cold start period, as defined in paragraph 3.6.1., shall be included in the normal evaluation in accordance with Annexes 7, 8 and 11.